Fast reliable pricing and calibration of the rough Heston model: Numerical examples

 \section{Numerical examples}

-The calculations in this section were performed in MATLAB 2024b-academic use, on a MacPro Chip Apple M1 Max Pro chip (3.2-GHz processor) with 10-core CPU, 24-core GPU, 16-core Neural Engine 32GB unified memory, 1TB SSD storage.
+The calculations in this section were performed in MATLAB 2024b-academic use, on a MacBook Pro with an Apple M1 Max chip, 10-core CPU, 24-core GPU, 16-core Neural Engine, 32GB unified memory, 1TB SSD storage.